clavzno/clavzno/README.md

 -->

-currently a computer science major in software technology student in the philippines
+currently a computer science major in software technology student in the philippines i do digital art on the side + wish i was better at math neocities website is a work in progress i just got really bored one day

 languages: html/css, c, java

 future plans include relearning python, relearning/improving html + css, javascript, chicken (for fun), i have to learn sql for class

+going to be releasing the guides i made for my friends here soon!!! [sneak peak: starting out on github without knowing absolutely anything, java time, connecting vscode to github, live share, installing a c compiler on vscode, quick rundown of c based on my experience (prog1-2 guide)]